webjsx/gabble/README.md

 ## Pages

-The default function of each page (under the pages directory) should return the following type or an array of the following type.
+The default function of each page (under the pages directory) should return the following type (ContentDetails) or an array of ContentDetails.

 ```ts
 type ContentDetails = {